Having trouble coming up with posts ideas that resonate with your audience?

 But this isn't just something for SEO marketers...

 ALL marketers should be using it — ESPECIALLY social media marketers!

-How to Use Social Media Keyword Research for HOT Post Ideas
+How to Use Social Media Keyword Research to Improve Your Posts

 In this article, I'll share how social media managers can learn from SEO/SEM marketers by using social media keyword research.